 Equipment that may contain more than 100Wh lithium batteries, such as news media equipment, film and television production equipment, performance props, medical equipment, electric toys, electric tools, toolboxes, etc.

-Ordinary passengers generally don't need to worry too much about this regulation, because the lithium batteries in most portable electronic devices usually do not exceed the standard.
+Ordinary passengers generally don't need to worry too much about this regulation, because the lithium-ion batteries for sale in most portable electronic devices usually do not exceed the standard.
 However, passengers carrying large electronic equipment or passengers consigning lithium batteries must check the capacity of lithium batteries in advance and go through procedures in accordance with regulations.

-The above information is provided by the lithium battery supplier.
+The above information is provided by the commercial lithium-ion battery supplier.